Table of Contents

 - Understand the needs and preferences of the person with autism: Ask the person what they prefer in terms of colors, patterns, and materials.

 - Take into consideration the appropriateness of the weight: The weighted blanket should be equal or close to 10% of the person’s body weight.
+Try the Corala Weighted Blanket Calculator to calculate the ideal weight.

 - Think about the fabric: Select a fabric that is suitable to the temperature the person prefers to keep their apartment or house at.